 Text: Dr. Sienna Craig and traditional texts from the region of Lo Monthang in Upper Mustang, Nepal, initial translations by Karma Wangyal Gurung and Katey Blumenthal; poetic translations by Sienna Craig; transliterations by Katey Blumenthal and Andrea Clearfield

-Description: This cantata is inspired by the composers treks to the restricted and remote Himalayan region of Lo Monthang, Nepal to study and document indigenous Tibetan folk and sacred music.
+Description: This cantata is inspired by the composers treks to the restricted and remote Himalayan region of Lo Monthang, Nepal to study and document indigenous Tibetan music.
 The work incorporates 5 songs from the gar-glu (court) and tro-glu (common) traditions.
+Katey Blumenthal and Andrea recorded over 130 songs that had not been previously documented.
+Their fieldwork is part of the World Oral Literature Project at the University of Cambridge.

-Premiere: World premiere, 4/29/12 with the Mendelssohn Club, Pennsylvania Girlchoir and Chamber Orchestra of Philadelphia, conducted by Alan Harler at Holy Trinity Church, Rittenhouse Square, Philadelphia.
-NYC and NJ premieres on 5/19 and 5/20, 2012 by Schola Cantorum on Hudsun, Deborah King, artistic director, on May 19, 20th, 2012.
-Performance at University of Texas at Austin with UT Concert Chorale, the Women of the UT Chamber Singers and the UT New Music Ensemble, Dan Welcher, Conductor, March 27, 2013.
+Premiere: World premiere, 4/29/12 with the Mendelssohn Chorus, Pennsylvania Girlchoir and Chamber Orchestra of Philadelphia, conducted by Alan Harler at Holy Trinity Church, Rittenhouse Square, Philadelphia.
+NYC and NJ premieres, 2012 by Schola Cantorum on Hudsun, Deborah King, artistic director.
+Performance at University of Texas at Austin with UT Concert Chorale, the Women of the UT Chamber Singers and the UT New Music Ensemble, Dan Welcher, Conductor, 2013.
+Chamber version movements with the 2015 Colorado All State Choir and the MSU chorus, Sandra Snow, conductor.

-Commissioned by: The Mendelssohn Club and the Pennsylvania Girlchoir
+Commissioned by: The Mendelssohn Chorus and the Pennsylvania Girlchoir

 LISTEN: Entire work, performed at UT Austin with the UT Concert Chorale, the Women of the UT Chamber Singers and the UT New Music Ensemble, Dan Welcher, Conductor